Court Fines and Section 14 Statutory Declarations

 Commentary from Bailiff Advice Online

-If you have received a letter or visit from Marston Group, Collectica Ltd, Swift Credit Services or Excel Enforcement Ltd, in relation to a court fine that you had not known about, or if you have any query whatsoever about Statutory Declarations, you can email a question to us using our online Enquiry Form.
+This page was updated on 3rd January 2025.
+If you have received a letter or visit from an enforcement company (possible Marston Recovery, CDER Group or Excel Enforcement) or have received a Further Steps Notice in relation to a court fine that you had not known about, or if you have any query whatsoever about Statutory Declarations, you can email a question to us using our online Enquiry Form.
 Alternatively, you can contact our free helpline.
 Details are here.

 Our Simplified Guide to the Taking Control of Goods Regulations 2013 can be read here.